RICKCOYL/Hotel-finder/README.md

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Online hotel directory (index and search page) - Built time
+# Online hotel directory

 > This is a capstone/exam project for the [Microverse](https://www.microverse.org) module HTML/CSS.
 It is a Crafts(handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.

 ## Watch a video presentation of the project [here](https://www.loom.com/share/1ecb819a678e4b3f8681da87415597cf).
-The website is built using this [mockup](https://www.behance.net/gallery/24796463/ZATTIX)
+The website is built using this [mockup](https://www.behance.net/gallery/25563385/PatashuleKE)

 ## Website Screenshot